visualizingthefuture/visualizingthefuture.github.io/symposium.md

 *Visualizing the Future* encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have any questions, please reach out to visualizingthefuture [at] umich [dot] edu, if possible two weeks in advance.

+## Communication

+We encourage you to join us on the [VTF Slack space](https://vizandtell.slack.com/join/shared_invite/zt-letq8v1e-tiEJ_jUyCFJLGiZBGrjziA), where we'll be using a separate channel to organize conversations related to the symposium.

 ## Schedule

 ### Wednesday, November 3